seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 # Setup Language Translation

-The geoprocessign framework implements the [GIP-1](./gip/GIP-1-i18n.md) proposal for language translation, and uses POEditor as its third-party service for translators to provide translations.
+The geoprocessign framework implements the [GIP-1](./gip/GIP-1-i18n.md) proposal for language translation, and uses POEditor as its third-party service, allowing translators to more easily provide translations.

+This is more formally known as `internationalization` or `i18n` for short which is a reference to the word internationalization being the letter `i` followed by 18 letters, then the letter `n`.

 You do not need to complete this step unless you want to support language translation.